Less is More: The Influence of Pruning on the Explainability of CNNs: Introduction

-In total, we executed three human-grounded experiments with 37\,500 tasks on Amazon's Mechanical Turk platform.
-We analyzed the data gathered from these experiments with subjective and objective evaluation metrics.
+We apply several network pruning compression rates (CR), i.e., CR 2, 4, 8, and 32, to a VGG-16~\citep{simonyan2014deep} network.
+VGG-16 is a common CNN architecture with a simple and homogeneous structure.
+Its size of 138 million parameters provides ideal preconditions for pruning and opaque behavior.
+Grad-CAM~\citep{selvaraju2020grad} is our explainability method of choice, as it allows for a visual explanation for the internal reasoning of black-box CNNs, passes several sanity checks by \citet{adebayo2018sanity}, and applies to any CNN architecture.
+We conduct three human-grounded experiments with 37\,500 tasks on Amazon's Mechanical Turk\footnote{Online: \url{https://www.mturk.com} [accessed: \today]} platform.
+We analyze the data gathered from these experiments with evaluation metrics from both objective and subjective experiments, i.e., one where ground truth is given and one where ground truth is not given.
 Figure~\ref{fig:exsetup} shows the experimental setup of one of our experiments.
-Our results indicate a sweet spot of mild pruning, with a CPR of 2, i.e., a CNN with half the number of parameters.
-As visible in Figure \ref{fig:pruningacc}, not only the top 1 test accuracy of the CNN improved, but also both, the subjective (explainability index) and objective evaluation metric (human-rater-accuracy).
+Our results indicate a sweet spot of mild pruning, with a CR of 2, i.e., a CNN with half the parameters.
+As visible in Figure~\ref{fig:pruningacc}, not only does the top 1 test accuracy of the CNN improve, but also the evaluation metrics from both subjective (explainability index) and objective experiments (human-rater-accuracy).
 The remainder of this paper reports the details of this investigation.

-We start with a discussion of the relevant theoretical background in Section~\ref{sec:relatedwork}.
+We discuss the relevant theoretical background in Section~\ref{sec:relatedwork}.
 Next, we describe our methodological approach in Section~\ref{sec:methodology}.
 Section~\ref{sec:results} then reports on respective results, Section~\ref{sec:discussion} reflects on the limitations of our approach, and Section~\ref{sec:limitations} highlights directions for future work.
 Finally, Section~\ref{sec:conclusion} summarizes and concludes the paper.